 \section{Experiments}

 We conduct semantic segmentation experiments with \csim to assess a few different factors.
 First, we check if training on \csim is beneficial for real-world transfer.
 Second, we check if \csim can augment real-world training data in low and full shot regimes.
-Third, we check if variations in \csim can be used to assess sensitivity of trained models to changing conditions.
+Third, we check if variations in \csim can be used to assess the sensitivity of trained models to changing conditions.
 Finally, we check if using additional modality information (depth) can help improve aerial scene understanding.

-\textbf{Synthetic and Real Datasets.} We compare real-world generalization performance of training on \csim with \syn~\cite{rizzoli2023syndrone}, a recently proposed synthetic aerial dataset also curated from \crl~\cite{dosovitskiy2017carla}.
+\textbf{Synthetic and Real Datasets.} We compare real-world generalization performance of training on \csim with \syn~\cite{rizzoli2023syndrone}, a recently proposed synthetic aerial dataset also curated from \crl~\cite{dosovitskiy2017carla} featuring $3$ different $(h, \theta)$ conditions across $8$ different map layouts.
 We assess performance on $3$ real-world aerial datasets -- \ua~\cite{lyu2020uavid}, \aero~\cite{aeroscapes}, \icg ~\cite{drone-dataset}.
-Since different datasets have different class vocabularies and definitions, for our experiments, we adapt the class vocabulary of the synthetic source dataset to that of the target real-world datasets.\footnote{We detail class merging and assignment schemes used for these experiments in Table.~\ref{table:uavid_sky_class}, Table.~\ref{table:aero_sky_class} and Table.~\ref{table:icg_sky_class} in the appendix.} Additionally, since different real aerial datasets have been captured from different heights and pitch angles, we train models on $(h, \theta)$ subsets of synthetic datasets that are aligned with corresponding real data $(h, \theta)$ conditions.
-We provide additional details for the real aligned synthetic data selection and model evaluation in Sec.~\ref{sec:real_aligned} of the appendix.
+Since different datasets have different class vocabularies and definitions, for our experiments, we adapt the class vocabulary of the synthetic source dataset to that of the target real-world datasets (see Sec.~\ref{sec:Merging} in appendix for class merging and assignment schemes).
+Additionally, since different real aerial datasets have been captured from different heights and pitch angles, we train models on $(h, \theta)$ subsets of synthetic datasets that are aligned with corresponding real data $(h, \theta)$ conditions.
+We provide additional details for the real aligned synthetic data selection and model evaluation in Sec.~\ref{sec:syn2real} in the appendix.